 Let’s come back to the issue of gender – a leveling up.

 I mentioned above that by keeping the circles for those that identify as women, we allow for a safe space that explores experiences specific to the feminine.
 However, everyone is a combination of feminine and masculine.
 Psychic wounding occurs to both elements, in specific and unique ways, some of which I am just learning about and coming to terms with myself.
 It has been said in the community of women I know that the divine feminine needs to heal and will then rescue and heal the divine masculine, both within individuals as well as community (but this is also a tired storyline – why are women responsible for, yet again, the emotional and healing labor of other adult people? when will those people take responsibility for themselves?).

 My intent with these circles is service – I want to help the most individuals in the best way I can.
-So, while the themes of the circles may be unique to the feminine on occasion, individuals that identify as male may relate to these issues (remember, gender is non-binary) and have equally profound self-discoveries during circle.
-Final decisions on the inclusion or exclusion of males within these circles will depend on the needs of this particular community, but at this time, I recognize the need for a women-only space.
-If you are in the Naperville area, interested in attending circle, and identify as male, please email me at firstname.lastname@example.org
+Final decisions on the inclusion or exclusion of males within these circles will depend on the needs of this particular community, but at this time, I recognize the need for a women and non-binary only space.
+If you are in the Naperville area, interested in attending circle, and identify as male, please email me at email@example.com